adarshdas11/Remainders/README.md

 # Remainders Project

 ## Overview
-The To-Do List project is a simple web application designed to help users manage their tasks effectively.
+The Remainder project is a simple web application designed to help users manage their tasks effectively.
 It provides a clean and intuitive interface for adding, editing, and deleting tasks.
 The project is built using HTML, CSS, and JavaScript.

 ## Features
 1. **Add Task**: Users can add tasks by typing in the task description and hitting the enter key or clicking the add button.